Service charges are the lifeblood of blocks of flats and leasehold houses and how these payments are used are broken down into 3 main areas:

-- Cyclical expenditure such as external redecoration;
+- Cyclical expenditure such as external redecoration, according to the lease;

-- Periodic long-term expenditure which is usually major spending on infrequent problems such as lift or roof replacement.
+- Periodic long-term expenditure which is usually major spending on infrequent problems such as a lift or roof replacement.

 Another area of service charge control is set out by the ICAEW Tech 03/11 Residential Service Charge Accounts which is now recognised as best practice and included in the RICS Service Charge Residential Management Code and Additional Advice 3rd Edition.